XpiritBV/ContainerWorkshop-Docs/Lab4-Networking.md

 > ##### A choice of network type
 > What type of network drive should the two networks use?
 Remember that your are currently in a local, single-host situation.
 How would that change when running in a cluster?
 Also consider the impact of running multiple instances of your container.

-### Open the 'Code' repository
+### Find the compose files
-Open a new terminal and navigate to the folder that contains [the code](https://github.com/XpiritBV/ContainerWorkshop-Code) bits. (e.g. C:\Sources\ContainerWorkshop\ContainerWorkshop-Code)
+In your terminal, navigate to the `resources\lab04` folder. (e.g. C:\Sources\ContainerWorkshop\ContainerWorkshop-Docs\resources\lab04)

 **Navigate to folder 'compose-samples'**

-Run docker-compose to build the desired containers and network using a definition file named 'docker-compose-netwrk.yml':
+Run docker-compose to build the desired containers and network using a definition file named '00-docker-compose-netwrk.yml':
   ```
   docker-compose -f docker-compose-netwrk.yml up -d